tiricha91/Project_Maui/README.md

 * [Panel](https://panel.holoviz.org/)

 ## Future Steps

+We are working on the following three features to upgrade our machine learning widget.

-* Our group has been working on several solutions to incorporate _**Buy, Sell and Hold**_ feature into the master function widget.
+Our group has been working on several solutions to incorporate _**Buy, Sell and Hold**_ feature into the master function widget.

 <details><summary>
 The original code appears as follows: